realmthyx/SteamDeckUI-Patcher/README.md

 # Showcase?
 https://youtu.be/ZCx6KMfzkss <- here you go.

+# Is it any better than SteamOS?

+This is more of like a launcher wrapper, while SteamOS is a Linux distribution I really can't say if it is any better than SteamOS.
+But it's good for people that prefers playing on controllers without a hassle installing modded SteamOS, definitely try this out!
+But if you REALLY want this Steam Deck experience, search up how to install SteamOS 3.0 on Any PC.
+This will give you a minimal experience of the GUI itself.
+Treat it like a semi-emulator XD.

+# If I go to Power and click Turn Off will it turn off Steam or the entire PC?

+Entire PC.
+You can just click "X" in the window and Steam will close.
+By clicking Turn Off in the Power section will shut down your entire computer, not reccomending it if you have unsaved work.

+# Can I make projects using this Patcher?

+Most definitely YES!
+If you can make like a video that you can make a unused gaming PC and want to give it a second life as a console.
+Yes!
+If you make projects like this or any videos using this patcher you must credit me (czarro1337) and give the link to the GitHub Page.

 # Summary.

 Thank you for downloading my patcher, it really took like 1 hour to write this script with minor bugs and errors fixed.
 Hope you will like it!